-In accordance with 2 C.F.R. § 200.308 (Revision of budget and program plans) and 2 C.F.R. § 200.407 (Prior written approval (prior approval)), the recipient must obtain prior written approval from the DOC Grants Officer for certain proposed programmatic change requests, unless otherwise provided by the terms and conditions of a DOC award.
-Requests for prior approval for changes to program plans must be submitted to the Federal Program Officer (or electronically for awards administered through Grants Online).
+In accordance with 2 CFR § 200.308 (Revision of budget and program plans) and 2 CFR § 200.407 (Prior written approval (prior approval)), the recipient or subrecipient must obtain prior written approval from the DOC Grants Officer for certain proposed programmatic change requests, unless otherwise provided by the terms and conditions of a DOC award.
+Requests for prior approval for changes to program plans must be submitted to the Federal Program Officer.
 Requests requiring prior DOC approval are not effective unless and until approved in writing by the DOC Grants Officer.